ubclaunchpad/club-manager-server/README.md

 1. Run `docker ps` and node your container ID
 2. Run `docker stop <container ID>`

-## Docker Compose 🐳
+### Docker Compose (🚧 WIP)

 This functionality is much more applicable to local development.
-It will handle setting up a local database (MongoDB) for you to use along with a development container that is running the server.
+It will handle setting up a local database for you to use along with a development container that is running the server.

-Docker compose is another application you will need to install for this to work.

-### Start Docker Compose

-1. Navigate to your terminal

-2. Run `docker-compose build`

-3. Run `docker-compose up`
-    * At this point you should see via. logs that the server and database will have started up.

-4. To exit you can ctrl+c and it should stop the containers.

-### Docker Compose Housekeeping

-1. When you ctrl+c out, your containers will be in the "stop" state.
-At this point, you can run `docker-compose start` to resume where you left off.

-2. Any subsequent changes to your package.json file or docker resources will require a fresh build.
-In this case you will need to run `docker-compose down` to clean up the containers and then rebuild.

-3. I highly encourage you to review the docker-compose docs, or even just run `docker-compose` to see what else you can do.